 There’s no shame in admitting you may be depressed.
 Depression can have many causes and can be cured.
 Treatments can include therapy, medication or some natural methods like change of diet or lifestyle.
 Major depression is also known as major depressive disorder (MDD) or clinical depression.
 Learn the symptoms of major depression and how to distinguish it from normal feelings of sadness.
 Besides feeling sad, symptoms of depression can also include fatigue, weight gain or loss, confusion, lost interest in hobbies or activities and other symptoms.

-What are the Top Ten Signs of Depression?
 There are common signs of depresison to be aware of, however, not everyone experiences the exact same signs and symptoms and the frequency or duration of the symptoms vary among those who are depressed.

 College is a challenging time when students face numerous pressures which in some instances can initiate depression.
 Read on to find out more about the signs of depression among college students.

 Approximately six million Americans age 65 and older are affected by late-life depression.
 Unfortunately many depressed seniors fail to recognize their symptoms and assume that being down or depressed is just part and parcel of growing old.
 This is an erroneous assumption.

 Denial and defensiveness have a way of pushing people to one side and stopping help being offered or accepted.
 Unfortunately these are just two of the signs of depression in adult males.